HyperTesto/hypertesto.me/content/page/about/index.en.md

 ## Literature

-Although my passion for programming occupies most of my days, I also have an insatiable thirst for knowledge that I find in reading.
+Although my passion for programming occupies most of my days, I also have an insatiable thirst for knowledge that I quench in reading.

 I am fascinated by the great classics, those literary masterpieces that have stood the test of time and offer a unique perspective on the human condition.
 I immerse myself with pleasure in nonfiction, which offers me the opportunity to explore fascinating topics and deepen my knowledge in various fields.
 I also enjoy science books and articles, which open the door to a universe of discoveries and knowledge beyond our everyday lives.